samsono/Easy-Responsive-Tabs-to-Accordion/README.md

             width: 'auto', //auto or any custom width
             fit: true,   // 100% fits in a container
             closed: false, // Close the panels on start, the options 'accordion' and 'tabs' keep them closed in there respective view types
-            activate: function() {}  // Callback function, gets called if tab is switched });
+            activate: function() {},  // Callback function, gets called if tab is switched
+            tabidentify: 'tab_identifier_child', // The tab groups identifier *This should be a unique name for each tab group and should not be defined in any styling or css file.
+            activetab_bg: '#B5AC5F', // background color for active tabs in this group
+            inactive_bg: '#E0D78C', // background color for inactive tabs in this group
+            active_border_color: '#9C905C', // border color for active tabs heads in this group
+            active_content_border_color: '#9C905C' // border color for active tabs contect in this group so that it matches the tab head border
+        });

 => Linking to Tabs: